-In the midst of the COVID-19 pandemic, we have new appreciation for the role of public health.
-While our hospitals and other health facilities are turned toward preparing for the worst part of the outbreak in the U.S., we also know that those of you battling C. diff infections still need our help.
+The COVID-19 pandemic has given us a new appreciation for the role of public health.
+While our public health departments and hospitals continue to manage vaccination and cases resulting from new variants, we also know that those of you battling C. diff infections still need our help.
 Please know that we are still here for you through our Facebook page, C. diff Support Community and through our Contact Page.

 We are also working with members of our Scientific Advisory Council to field and answer questions about C. diff and COVID-19.
 Please note that this is not medical advice.
 We are just providing general information to help guide your conversations with your healthcare providers.We will continue to update this blog post with additional questions and answers as we process them.

 COVID-19 and C. diff Frequently Asked Questions

 Will the mRNA vaccines the prevent COVID-19 infections make me vulnerable to a new or recurrent C. diff infection?

 There is no evidence that any vaccine to prevent COVID-19 increase risk for C. diff infection, nor any plausible reason to think that may occur.
 These vaccines are not antibiotics.
 In fact, getting severe COVID and requiring hospitalization (and then potentially requiring antibiotics) may increase risk for C. diff so vaccination, by protecting against COVID hospitalization, may indirectly protect against C. diff.

 Does having an active C. diff infection make me more vulnerable to coronavirus?